 Braden Benefit Strategies is a pro-active, forward thinking agency.
 Our clients are notified about the latest information and changes in the healthcare industry, as they happen.

-Victoria Braden, president and CEO of Braden Benefit Strategies, is ACA certified through the National Association of Health Underwriters, a designation of our commitment to our clients and our level of involvement in understanding the law and its requirements of small businesses.
+Victoria Braden, President and Chief Strategic Officer of Braden Benefit Strategies, is ACA certified through the National Association of Health Underwriters, a designation of our commitment to our clients and our level of involvement in understanding the law and its requirements of small businesses.
 This in-depth knowledge and commitment to seeking alternatives within the new boundaries of Obamacare has afforded Braden’s clients the latest options in creating affordable health insurance packages for their employees.

 Braden works with federal regulatory agencies through the Small Business and Entrepreneurship Council, where she is the healthcare advisor, and has written numerous articles to keep the membership up-to-date on the latest changes.
 In this role, Braden seeks to educate legislators and federal regulatory agencies on the law’s impact on small businesses and what changes or adjustments can be made through regulation, by-passing the legislative process.
 Braden has testified twice to congressional subcommittees on this subject.

-As we move to the next phase of government regulation of health insurance, bringing businesses information and legislation requirements and determining advantages for small businesses will be critical in providing employers and employees with affordable and valued benefits.
-We can already predict the market will be unstable through 2019, if not longer.
+As we move to the next phase of COVID-19, new government regulations to bring businesses information and legislation requirements and determining advantages for small businesses will be critical in providing employers and employees with affordable and valued benefits.
+We can already predict the market will be unstable through 2021, if not longer.
 How we work our way through these times and challenges will affect businesses and employees alike.

 Braden has a saying, “We are Americans, and we always find a legal and creative work-around.”
 Business owners are some of the most proactive and creative Americans.

-One of these work-arounds is level-funding health insurance.
+One of these work-arounds is level-funded health insurance.
 All small businesses with more than 10 employees should know about this new product.